F.I.R.S.T. Tuesdays

 Wyandotte County continues to face challenges in food security, chronic disease, and access to preventive care.

 F.I.R.S.T.
 Tuesdays reduces barriers by integrating Food, Information, Resources, Screenings, and Truth into one consistent monthly event.
-Life-changing care begins with accessibility, education, and trusted relationships.
+Life-Changing Care begins with accessibility, education, and trusted relationships.

 Mercy & Truth Launches FIRST Tuesday Initiative